KDAB/knut/docs/API/script/textdocument.md

 #### <a name="lineAtPosition"></a>**lineAtPosition**(int position)

 Returns the line number for the given text cursor `position`.
 Or -1 if position is invalid

+#### <a name="match"></a>bool **match**(string regexp, int options = TextDocument.NoFindFlags)

+Searches the string `regexp` in the editor using a regular expression.
+Options could be a combination of:

+- `TextDocument.FindBackward`: search backward
+- `TextDocument.FindCaseSensitively`: match case
+- `TextDocument.FindWholeWords`: match only complete words

+Selects the match and returns the named group if a match is found.

 #### <a name="paste"></a>**paste**()